smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 A: The colors on the clock are determined by the color code and the brightness setting of the clock.
 The clock has a color correction function to correct the colors.
 Mostly bright colors work best.
 "In-between" colors do not work well.

+**Q: The update button in Home Assistant does not work.
+How can I update the firmware?**

+A: Long press the middle button on the clock to access the clock menu on the clock itself.
+You can navigate to the update menu item using the left and right buttons on the clock.
+Short press the middle button on the clock to enter the menu item of your cjoice.

 # Release Notes